What does a Biomedical Equipment Technician do?

 Responsibilities:

-- Install, maintain, and repair medical equipment according to manufacturer's specifications and regulatory standards.
+- Install, maintain, calibrate, and repair medical equipment and systems in healthcare facilities.

-- Conduct routine inspections and preventive maintenance to ensure equipment is functioning properly.
+- Conduct routine inspections and preventive maintenance on equipment to ensure proper functioning.

-- Document all maintenance activities, repairs, and modifications in detailed records.
+- Document all maintenance and repair activities in detailed logs.

 Qualifications

-- Associate’s or Bachelor’s degree in Biomedical Equipment Technology, Electrical Engineering, or a related field.
+- Associate's or Bachelor's degree in Biomedical Equipment Technology, Biomedical Engineering, or a related field.

-- Strong understanding of medical equipment, systems, and regulatory standards.
+- Strong understanding of medical equipment, tools, and technologies.

 Is becoming a Biomedical Equipment Technician a good career path?